-The CDC has released the ACIP flu recommendations in this report: Prevention and Control of Seasonal Influenza with Vaccines: Recommendations of the Advisory Committee on Immunization Practices — United States, 2020–21 Influenza Season.
-You may review a summary of the new flu recommendations, or the 4-page pdf summary document, suitable for printing.
+The CDC has released the ACIP flu recommendations in this report: Prevention and Control of Seasonal Influenza with Vaccines: Recommendations of the Advisory Committee on Immunization Practices — United States, 2022-2023 Influenza Season.
+You may review the 4-page pdf summary here 2022-23 Summary of Flu Vaccine Recommendations suitable for printing.

 The CDC Seasonal Influenza Vaccination Resources for Health Professionals resource page has information about the current influenza season, dosage and administration, vaccine composition, storage and handling, target groups for vaccination, supply and distribution, effectiveness and safety, and patient education.

 The CDC Strategies for Increasing Adult Vaccination Rates resource page highlights strategies to increase adult vaccination rates, including making a strong recommendation, reminder systems, and how to improve coverage rates for high-risk populations.

 The CDC Flu Vaccine Safety Summary for Clinicians page reviews seasonal influenza safety resources including key facts and safety associated with each type of vaccine.

 The National Adult and Influenza Immunization Summit created resources to assist in the planning and operation of vaccination clinics, including annual flu clinics, school-based clinics, and vaccination clinics.
 This document summarizes key points in running a successful clinic, and provides links to many other useful resources.
 Learn more: Tools to Assist Satellite, Temporary, and Off-Site Vaccination Clinics